josx/FisherMan/README.md

   -S USER, --search USER
                         It does a shallow search for the username.
 Replace the spaces with '.'(period).
+  --update              Check for changes with the remote repository to
+                        update.
   -v, --verbose         It shows in detail the data search process.
   -q, --quiet           Eliminates and simplifies some script outputs for a
                         simpler and more discrete visualization.